QubesOS/qubes-posts/2021-07-27-minisummit-agenda.md

 cameras users hope.
 This presentation would like to tell a story of using Qubes Video Companion for enabling Logitech C922.

-### How to setup BTC and XMR cold storage in Qubes OS
+### "How to setup BTC and XMR cold storage in Qubes OS" by Piotr Król

 Cold storage, also called offline wallets, provides the highest level of security for cryptocurrency.
 The critical characteristic of a computing